 SET COMPATIBILITY_LEVEL = 110;

-When an SQL Server is upgraded in-place from any earlier version of SQL Server, pre-existing databases will keep their existing compatibility level if they are at the minimum allowed level for that new version of SQL Server.
+When a SQL Server instance is upgraded in-place from any earlier version of SQL Server, pre-existing databases will keep their existing compatibility level if they are at the minimum allowed level for that new version of SQL Server.
 Upgrading SQL Server with a database at a compatibility level lower than the allowed level automatically sets the database to the lowest compatibility level allowed by the new version of SQL Server.